-The Grand Calibur Explained is a short video to demystify how to use the machine correctly.
+The Grand Calibur Explained is a short video to demystify how to use your die cutting machine correctly.

-Spellbinders brought out this die cutting machine with the larger cutting platform o enable you to use the larger Grand dies and their brand embossing folders.
+Spellbinders brought out this die cutting machine with the larger cutting platform to enable you to use the larger Grand dies and their brand embossing folders.

 But many people are confused about how to layer up the plates to get the correct "sandwich" for either cutting or embossing with the dies.